pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/deployments/reference.md

 ### Defined as Code with the Pulumi Service Provider

 Finally, a stack's deployment settings may be defined as a resource within the stack itself using the Pulumi Service provider.
-This allows you to securely store your settings in source control alongside your code.
+This lets you securely store your settings in source control alongside your code.

 ```typescript
 import * as pulumi from "@pulumi/pulumi";